-Out of 41 employed graduate, 39% of the graduates work for private sector which includes industries, private school and Montessori, private health care center, business house, public service oriented office, bank and insurance etc, 29% are employed by the government, about 17% are employed in the public sector; 5% in NGOs/INGOs and remaining 10 % are self employed in their own business
+Out of 29 employed graduate, nearly half (i.e. 48%) of the graduates work for private sector which includes industries, private school and Montessori, private health care center, business house, public service oriented office, bank and insurance etc, the same percentage of graduate (i.e. 14%) are employed in the government service, public sector and NGOs/INGOs.
+And remaining 10 % are self employed in their own business